chrisgleitze/full-vim-experience/README.md

 Another example: In RegEx (Regular Expressions) $ indicates the end of the string.
 In Vim with '$' in normal mode you jump to the end of a line.
 This stuff doesn’t happen by coincidence.

-Borrow from the right people
-Like this handy little command to edit all occurrences of a word in a file.
-I copied that one from a video from the Primeagen.

 # Vim navigation in the Browser

 gg